Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 ### Properties
 * **artifactStreamingProfile**: [AgentPoolArtifactStreamingProfile](#agentpoolartifactstreamingprofile): Configuration for using artifact streaming on AKS.
 * **availabilityZones**: string[]: The list of Availability zones to use for nodes.
 This can only be specified if the AgentPoolType property is 'VirtualMachineScaleSets'.
-* **capacityReservationGroupID**: string: AKS will associate the specified agent pool with the Capacity Reservation Group.
+* **capacityReservationGroupID**: string: The fully qualified resource ID of the Capacity Reservation Group to provide virtual machines from a reserved group of Virtual Machines.
+This is of the form: '/subscriptions/{subscriptionId}/resourcegroups/{resourceGroupName}/providers/Microsoft.Compute/capacityreservationgroups/{capacityReservationGroupName}' Customers use it to create an agentpool with a specified CRG.
+For more information see [Capacity Reservation](https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview)
 * **count**: int: Number of agents (VMs) to host docker containers.
 Allowed values must be in the range of 0 to 1000 (inclusive) for user pools and in the range of 1 to 1000 (inclusive) for system pools.
 The default value is 1.
 * **creationData**: [CreationData](#creationdata): CreationData to be used to specify the source Snapshot ID if the node pool will be created/upgraded using a snapshot.
-* **currentOrchestratorVersion**: string (ReadOnly): The version of Kubernetes running on the Agent Pool.
-If orchestratorVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
-If orchestratorVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.
+* **currentOrchestratorVersion**: string (ReadOnly): The version of Kubernetes the Agent Pool is running.
+If orchestratorVersion is a fully specified version <major.minor.patch>, this field will be exactly equal to it.
+If orchestratorVersion is <major.minor>, this field will contain the full <major.minor.patch> version being used.
 * **enableAutoScaling**: bool: Whether to enable auto-scaler
 * **enableEncryptionAtHost**: bool: Whether to enable host based OS and data drive encryption.
 This is only supported on certain VM sizes and in certain Azure regions.
 For more information, see: https://docs.microsoft.com/azure/aks/enable-host-encryption
 * **enableFIPS**: bool: Whether to use a FIPS-enabled OS.
 See [Add a FIPS-enabled node pool](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#add-a-fips-enabled-node-pool-preview) for more details.